lindadeveloper/lindadeveloper/README.md

 - <a href="https://udacity.com/certificate/e/ee2656d4-3b61-11ef-a234-93027758fbeb" target="_blank">Intro to Programming Certificate</a>

 ### 💬 Let's Connect!
 Let's make your vision a reality!
-Feel free to [Contact Me](mailto:lindacodesdev@gmail.com) for any inquiries!
+Feel free to contact me for any inquiries!
 I am open for work🙂